defifuture/erc20-batched-meta-transactions/README.md

 - 50 meta txs in the batch: 57298.86/meta tx (total gas: 2864943)
 - 100 meta txs in the batch: 57032.51/meta tx (total gas: 5703251)

 As you can see, Test #6 (the most important test for this hypothesis) never comes below the reference point.
-Which means that using normal on-chain token transfers is more gas efficient than using `processMetaBatch()` function in the form in which is coded in this proposal.
+This means that using normal on-chain token transfers is more gas efficient than using `processMetaBatch()` function in the form in which is coded in this proposal.

 That said, there might be a more efficient way to code it.
 See additional test runs below for a potential bottleneck.